Universal Algebraic Methods for Constraint Satisfaction Problems: Problem Instance Reductions

-The notions ``quotient instance'' and ``block instance'' suggest a strategy for solving \csps that works in certain special cases (one of which we will see in Example~\ref{ex:quot-inst}).
-First search for a solution $\bx/\btheta$ to the quotient instance $\sI/\btheta$ for some conveniently chosen $\btheta$.
+The notions ``quotient instance'' and ``block instance'' suggest the following strategy for solving \csps that works in certain special cases (one of which we will see in Example~\ref{ex:quot-inst}): First search for a solution $\bx/\btheta$ to the quotient instance $\sI/\btheta$ for some conveniently chosen $\btheta$.
 If no quotient solution exists, then the original instance $\sI$ has no solution.
-Otherwise, if $\bx/\btheta$ is a solution to $\sI/\btheta$, then we try to solve the $\bx/\btheta$-block instance of $\sI$.
-If we are successful, then the instance $\sI$ has a solution.
-Otherwise, the strategy is inconclusive and we try again with a different solution to $\sI/\btheta$.
-After we have exhausted all solutions to the quotient instance, if we have still not found a solution to any of the corresponding block instances, then $\sI$ has no solution.
+Otherwise, if $\bx/\btheta$ is a solution to $\sI/\btheta$, then try to solve the $\bx/\btheta$-block instance of $\sI$.
+If successful, then the instance $\sI$ has a solution.
+Otherwise, try again with a different solution to $\sI/\btheta$.
+If all solutions to the quotient instance are exhausted without finding a solution to a corresponding block instance, then $\sI$ has no solution.

 This approach is effective as long as we can find a quotient instance $\sI/\theta$ for which there is a polynomial bound on the number of quotient solutions.
 Although this is not always possible (consider instances involving only simple algebras!), there are situations in which an appropriate choice of congruences makes it easy to check that every instance has quotient instance with a very small number of solutions.
 We present an example.